CloudLabsAI-Azure/MLOpsTemplate/src/workshop/documents/part_5.md

 1. Commit your configuration changes and push them up to Git Hub in your own development branch.

-2. Go to the GitHub UI under 'Actions', select 'workshop_cd', and trigger it to run now on your own development branch.
+2. Go to the GitHub under 'Actions', select 'workshop_cd', select **Run workflow** drop-down, select your own development branch, and then select **Run workflow**.

 3. Once triggered, click on it to open up the details and monitor its execution.